 /* Add a table named 't1' to the temp, main and an attached database */ ATTACH 'file.db' AS aux; CREATE TABLE t1(x, y); CREATE TEMP TABLE t1(x, y); CREATE TABLE aux.t1(x, y); DROP TABLE t1; /* Drop table in temp database */ DROP TABLE t1; /* Drop table in main database */ DROP TABLE t1; /* Drop table in aux database */

-If a database name is specified as part of an object reference, it must be either "main", or "temp" or the name of an attached database.
-Like other SQL identifiers, database names are case-insensitive.
-If a database name is specified, then only the named database is searched for the named object.
+If a schema name is specified as part of an object reference, it must be either "main", or "temp" or the schema-name of an attached database.
+Like other SQL identifiers, schema names are case-insensitive.
+If a schema name is specified, then only that one schema is searched for the named object.

 Most object references may only resolve to a specific type of object (for example a reference that is part of a DROP TABLE statement may only resolve to a table object, not an index, trigger or view).
 However in some contexts (e.g. REINDEX) an object reference may be resolve to more than one type of object.
 When searching database schemas for a named object, objects of types that cannot be used in the context of the reference are always ignored.